cdk-diff-report

 CDK_DIFF_PLATFORM: "bitbucket"

-| ✅ Added | `MyFunction` | Lambda › Func | +$0.620/mo |
+| ✅ Added | MyFunction | Lambda › Func | +$0.620/mo |

-| ❌ Removed | `OldDb` | RDS › DBInstance | -$49.64/mo |Cost estimates require AWS credentials (the same ones used for
+| ❌ Removed | OldDb | RDS › DBInstance | -$49.64/mo |Cost estimates use the same AWS credentials you provide for cdk diff.
+If credentials are unavailable, the tool falls back to static estimates silently.

-Platform Setup
+Platform setup

 GitHub Actions

-Using the Marketplace Action (recommended)
+Using the Marketplace Action:

 name: CDK Diff